chemle/emle-engine/README.md

 We provide an interface between `emle-engine` and [OpenMM](https://openmm.org) via the [Sire](https://sire.openbiosim.org/) molecular simulation framework.
 This allows QM/MM simulations to be run with OpenMM using EMLE for the embedding model.
-This provides improved performance and flexibility in comparison to the `sander` interface, although the implementation should currently be treated as being _experimental_.
+This provides greatly improved performance and flexibility in comparison to the `sander` interface.

 To use, first create an `emle-sire` conda environment: